chande-dhanush/prompting-course/README.md

-# Course: Prompt Engineering for AI Agents (Beginner to Intermediate)
+# 📚 Course: Prompt Engineering for AI Agents (Beginner → Intermediate)

-This is the roadmap to learn prompting to build AI Agents, this was built specifically for Trilliant Digital Employees to aid building AI Agents or modify your own, it's only for learning purpose and requires your effort to learn.
-The following are just pointers or linkers to what can be helpful in future, there are sample or basics required to learn fundamentals of prompting attached in the folder.
-Please refer to them at your own pace.
+This roadmap was created for **Trilliant Digital Employees** to help you learn how to build or improve AI agents.
+It’s purely for **learning purposes** — you’ll get the most out of it if you put in the effort to explore, test, and refine prompts.
+Attached in the folder are reference materials with **both detailed and summarized versions** of the basics.
+Read at your own pace.

 ---

-## Order to read through the files:
+## 📖 Reading Order

-### Read through prompts detailed for a complete overview of basics and detailed info
-### Read through prompts summarized for a short overview of basics but you will still get the same content
+1. **Read "Prompts Detailed"** → Full deep dive into fundamentals.
+2. **Read "Prompts Summarized"** → Short version with the same core content.

 ---

-## MODULE 1: Introduction to Prompt Engineering
+## 📝 MODULE 1: Introduction to Prompt Engineering
 **Objectives:**
 - Understand what prompt engineering is and why it matters for AI agents.
 - Learn basic principles for crafting effective prompts.